-The expected stock price volatility assumption was determined by examining the historical volatilities for industry peers, as we have limited trading history for our common stock.
-We will continue to analyze the historical stock price volatility and expected term assumptions as more historical data for our common stock becomes available.
+The expected stock price volatility assumption was determined by examining the Company's historical volatility.
+We will continue to analyze our expected term assumptions as more historical data for our common stock becomes available.
 The risk-free interest rate assumption is based on the U.S. Treasury instruments whose term was consistent with the expected term of our stock options.
 The expected dividend assumption is based on our history and expectation of dividend payouts.